x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 ## Set up a connector to apply security restrictions to mail sent from Microsoft 365 or Office 365 to your partner organization
 <a name="setupaconnectortopartner"> </a>
 This section describes the process of setting up a connector in both the New Exchange admin center (EAC) and the Classic EAC.
-Before you set up a new connector, check any connectors that are already listed here for your organization.
+Before you set up a new connector, check for any connectors that are already listed here for your organization.
 For example, if you already have a connector set up for a partner organization, you'll see it listed.
-Make sure you don't create duplicate connectors for a single organizational partner; when this happens, it can cause errors, and your mail might not be delivered.
+Ensure you don't create duplicate connectors for a single organizational partner; when this happens, it can cause errors, and your mail might not be delivered.

-If any connectors already exist for your organization, you can see them listed here, a shown in the below screenshots for New EAC and Classic EAC, respectively.
+If any connectors already exist for your organization, you can see them listed here, as shown in the below screenshots for New EAC and Classic EAC, respectively.

 :::image type="content" source="../../media/new-exchange-admin-center.png" alt-text="Existing list of connectors":::